Example configuration.yaml entry device_tracker: - platform: unifi username: USERNAME password: PASSWORD

 To use this device tracker in your installation, add the following to your

-# Example configuration.yaml entry device_tracker: - platform: unifi username: YOUR_ADMIN_USERNAME password: YOUR_ADMIN_PASSWORD
+# Example configuration.yaml entry device_tracker: - platform: unifi username: USERNAME password: PASSWORD

 See the device tracker component page for instructions how to configure the people to be tracked.

-If you decide to install the Unifi Controller on the same system as your Home Assistant, be aware there may be overlap in ports if you have the MQTT component as well.
-Related Issue
+The Unifi controller can either be a dedicated hardware device (Unifi’s cloud key), or as software any Linux system.
+If you run the the Unifi controller on the same operating system as Home Assistant there may be conflicts in ports if you have the MQTT component as well.